 There are sound reasons for controlling the location of plantings.
 These include reducing impediments to ice thaw on road surfaces; and ensuring good visibility at road intersections.
 Methods to control wilding tree spread are highlighted in Method 4.5.2(iii) at page 4:22 of this plan.

-The purpose of Rule 4.7.6C(f) is to prevent any shelter belts or distinct alignment of trees along property lines as this breaks up the hillside by visually demarcating the boundaries and has the effect of diminishing the open character of the hillside.
+The purpose of Rule 4.7.6C(f) is to prevent any distinct alignment of planting within the 'No Build' area and Rural Lifestyle Area 6 and along property lines as this breaks up the hillside by visually demarcating the boundaries and has the effect of diminishing the open character of the hillside.